 Today we still rely on an old-timer, fiberglass batt insulation that's made from spun glass fibers.
 But if you're looking for a star player on the insulation team, a standout with qualities that other types of insulation can't touch, it's got to be spray foam.
 More specifically, we're talking about closed-cell polyurethane spray foam.

-As your local spray foam experts, Pipe Works Services, Inc. can increase your comfort and decrease your energy bills with spray foam insulation in Madison, Chatham, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Wayne, and nearby.
+As your local spray foam experts, Pipe Works Services, Inc. can increase your comfort and decrease your energy bills with spray foam insulation in Madison, Chatham, Summit, Union, Short Hills, Basking Ridge, Florham Park, Millburn, Clifton, Somerset, and nearby.
 We are your trusted spray insulation contractor in New Jersey.

 Pipe Works Services received a call from a customer in Bridgewater, NJ about some insulation problem areas in their house.
 They had a problem that hot and cold air was seeping into the house.
 They also wanted ductwork/exhaust for their kitchen stove.
 Pipe Works Services technician Lloyd performed a home energy audit and gave an option to seal these problem areas with spray foam. technicians Nick, Malik, and Gio installed high density spray foam between the joists and studs in the garage ceiling and walls